zofe/rapyd-livewire/README.md

 ```

 demo: https://rapyd.dev/rapyd-demo/articles

-### AbstractDataView
+### DataView
-extend AbstractDataView if you need a "detail page" with these features:
+DataView extend AbstractDataView for a "detail page" with:

-- "buttons" (for example back to "list" or "edit" current record)
+- "buttons" slot (for example back to "list" or "edit" current record)

 ```php
 <?php